Sanofi-Public/PMCB-ToBridge/README.md

 <details>

 The pipeline inputs (and for that matter, outputs) are all contained in single folder, hereafter named ```workdir``` (but can be named whatever you'd like).
 How to name the <run_id> folders is up to you.
 We recommend using something recognizable like the flow cell number.

-Each BCL folder should contain a ```SampleSheet.csv```
+Each BCL folder should contain a ```SampleSheet.csv```.
+Please refer to [10X](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/mkfastq#simple_csv) if you are in doubt on how to create one.

 ```
 data